kevindimayuga/module-five-challenge/README.md

 # Work Day Scheduler

-This repo is for module five's challenge assignment.
+M5 - This repo is a Calendar application that allows users to save events for each hour of a typical working day (9am-5pm).

 ## Description